ionuting/BubbleBIM_Comunity/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU Lesser General Public License v3.0 or later (LGPL-3.0-or-later)** - see the [LICENSE](LICENSE) file for details.

+**Important**: Due to the dependency on **IfcOpenShell** (LGPL-3.0), this project must be licensed under LGPL-3.0 to maintain license compatibility.
+While other dependencies use more permissive licenses (MIT, BSD, Apache 2.0), the most restrictive license (LGPL) governs the combined work.

 ## Acknowledgments